artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 All development ecosystems have trade-offs which shape their culture.
 For web developers reducing the amount of JavaScript they send to a client is an easy, and vital part of their day job.
 This started with minifying their source code, e.g. reducing the number of characters but having the same behavior.

 The current state of the art is tree-shaking, wherein you can know what functions are unused and remove those from the source code before shipping the code to a client.
-A [haste-map][#haste-map] is one way to handle these dependencies, but it's not the only one.
+A [haste-map](#haste-map) is one way to handle these dependencies, but it's not the only one.
 [Rollup][rollup] is considered the de-facto ruler of the space, but it is in [babel](#babel) and [webpack](#babel) also.

 Does this affect you if you're using React Native?
 Not really, but it's an interesting part of the ecosystem you should be aware of.